calvin-sebastian/node-template/ReadMe.md

 2. Create a new repository by filling out the necessary fields and clicking the button at the bottom labelled `Create repository`.

-3. Setup your .env file and database or use the default configuration scripts listed below.
+3. Setup your .env file and database or use the configuration scripts listed below.
 See [Configuration](#configuration) for details.

 4. Download dependancies and run:
    `npm run dev`